surma/surma.dev/content/things/spreadsheet.md

 Optimizing for Iteration also means to write code in a way that allows you to switch out parts easily as new constraints come in.
 My general advice to keep code flexible is to not hard-code constants, to use many small, well-named functions and to keep code [DRY].
 Keeping functions small makes it easier to verify just by reading that a function does what it’s supposed to do.
 If constrainst change, it’s often a matter of augmenting or replacing a single function, without having to touch any of the other parts.
 Another nice side-effect is that a good function name is basically docmentation and helps the interviewer understand what you are doing.

+**Disclaimer:** You should ask your interviewer what they are assessing.
+Is it development velocity?
+Accuracy?
+App performance?
+Polish?
+Accessibility?
+The answer can have strong implications for how valuable this blog post is for you.

 When I think through the problem and how I want to structure my code, I think about those two things: Enabling me to move fast so I can go as far as possible into the problem and allowing me to build up the solution incrementally, keeping additions small and verifiable, switching out code bit by bit over time.

-This has also influenced how I tackle coding outside of interviews: **My main mantra for any given coding task is “make it work, make it right, make it fast”.** In an interview, I don’t intend to get beyond the “make it work” phase.
-I actually double down on it by taking shortcuts and even simplifying the problem scope, if it allows me to finish iterations even quicker.
-If I am not sure whether a simplification is too much of a shortcut, I check with the interviewer whether this is acceptable or not.
-Most of the time, the interviewers are completely fine with shortcuts, as the goal is not to make me find the solution that they had in mind, but rather observing how I solve the problem with my skills and strengths.
+This has also influenced how I tackle coding outside of interviews: **My main mantra for any given coding task is “make it work, make it right, make it fast”.** In an interview, I rarely expect to get beyond the “make it work” phase.
+To move as fast as possible I also consider taking shortcuts with techniques that would probably not fly in production code.
+If a shortcut seems particularly cheeky, I recommend checking with the interviewer.
+At worst it shows you are thinking about the problem in a creative way and can come up with multiple solutions, at best the interviewer is completely fine with the shortcut.
+In my experience, interviewers are often fine with shortcuts as the goal is not to find _their_ solution, but rather observing how I solve the problem with my skills and strengths.

-For the rest of the blog post, I’ll work through the interview question above as an example.
+Technically, that’s all there is for this blog post.
+Optimize for iteration.
+What prompted me to write this blog post is a friend of mine sharing an interview question they got with me and me trying to solve it.
+So for the remainder of the blog post, I’ll work through that interview question as an example.
 I hope that will help make things like “taking shortcuts” clearer.
 Let’s go!

+## The problem

+The interview question, as expected, is rather short and to the point:

+> Build a spreadsheet-like web app from scratch.
+Start simple, with a 10 by 10 grid, and add features like cell referencing as we go along.

+Just to be clear: I didn’t encounter this question in an interview personally.
+I’ll be pretending to go through a ~60 minute interview with an imaginary interviewer.
+And what you will read here is how I would tackle this question and how I predict the interview would go, informed by my experience in interviews.
+While reading all of this, it’s important to remember that **the most important part of an interview is communication**.
+Keep your interviewer in the loop!
+Not only tell them what you are currently doing, but also what you are working towards.
+Think out loud and describe what your ideas are and how you plan to implement them.
+Most interviewers want to help and will reinforce good ideas and try and prevent you from going down the wrong path.
+A coder that can’t articulate what they are doing is likely not going to do well in a team environment.

+It’s also worth nothing that this might not actually be a great interview question.
+Spreadsheets (like Google Spreadsheets) have a whole team of engineers working on multiple aspects of the app.
+So tasking you with building something similar in 60 minutes could be seen as unreasonable and the shortcuts I felt forced to take might be absolute dealbreakers for production code.
+Whether or not that is also a dealbreaker for an interview depends in the interviewer, the position and the company.
+Again: Communicate with the interviewer to make sure you are not going in a wrong direciton.

-## Level 1: Scaffold
+## Level 1: Scaffolding

 Before I start to write any code, it’s a good idea to set everything up.
 As I said, time is crucial in an interview, so I don’t like messing around with a build system unless absolutely necessary.
 In most interviews I end up writing vanilla JavaScript, CSS and HTML, and use something like `npx superstatic .` to spin up a web server.
 If I need to build any dynamic UI, I often assemble HTML strings and assign them to `.innerHTML`.
 That has all kinds of issues, especially when processing user input, but that is usally fine to do in an interview (check with your interviewer!).
 Remember: In my approach, “make it work” comes first.
 “Right” and “fast” can come later.